 Did you inherit a property that you’re now thinking about selling?
 While an inherited property can be a wonderful gift from a loved one who has passed on, it can also (quite frankly) be a costly burden.
 So selling it makes sense and allows you to use the gifted equity for some other purpose.
 But selling an inherited property may not come easy to you, especially if you haven’t sold a property in a while.
-So here’s how to price your inherited home in Greater Toronto Area for sale…
+So here’s how to price your inherited home in Ontario for sale…

 Tip #1: Price Quick To Sell